cdsittampalam/documentation/docs/Partner API.md

 Using the Qredo App
 -------------------

-You can use the Qredo Desktop app to help you add other users as trusted parties.
-Users that are trusted parties can be ordained as custodians, or be counterparties to a trade initiator in a transfer.
-If these users do not already exist in the app, you will need to register these users.
-For each trusted party user, you use the Qredo Signing app to make over-the-phone one-tap approvals where necessary.
+You can use the Qredo Desktop app to help you add other users as Trusted Parties.
+Users that are Trusted Parties can be ordained as Custodians, or be counterparties to a trade initiator in a transfer.
+If these users do not already exist in the app, you will need to register these users through the interface.
+For each trusted party user, you use the Qredo Signing app to make one-tap approvals on your phone.

 Sign Up for the Partner API
 ----------------------------